Excitation of confined bulk plasmons in metallic nanoparticles by penetrating electron beams within a nonlocal

-Quantum \textit{ab initio} frameworks offer \cite{Urbieta_2024_PhysChemChemPhys, Candelas_2025_JPhysChemLett}, a suitable platform to address the atomic-scale regime and the quantum nature of the electrons, and their influence on CBPs, although the interpretation of the results may be hindered by the complexity of the model, and the computational requirements for such frameworks is prohibitive for large systems.
-In a recent publication, \textit{ab initio} calculations demonstrated that although the atomistic shape affects the excitations of LSPs in the EEL spectra, the energy of the CBPs is almost unaffected by the shape or relative orientation of NPs of the same size \cite{Urbieta_2024_PhysChemChemPhys}.
-Additionally, these studies also demonstrate that the energy of the bulk plasmon peaks depends on the electron beam's impact parameter a behavior that is not captured by the models based on LRA, but is instead well described by a linear hydrodynamic model (HDM).
-Compared to numerical approaches based on quantum \textit{ab initio} frameworks, the HDM offers analytical tractability and more straightforward data analysis at the cost of their applicability to a handful of highly symmetric geometries.
-Since the seminal work of Fujimoto and Komaki \cite{Fujimoto_1968_JPhysSocJpn}, in which they studied the excitation of plasmons in small spherical NPs with broad electron beams, the HDM has been employed in several theoretical works studying the EEL spectra of NPs excited by penetrating electron beams \cite{Barberan_1985_PhysRevB, TranThoai_1986_physstatussolidib, TranThoai_1988_physstatussolidia, V.Baltz_1995_ZPhysB, Gildenburg2016}.
-Despite these advances, an explicit expression of the EEL probability for spherical NPs as a function of the impact parameter for penetrating trajectories within a HDM remains lacking, yet it would be of high interest to study CBPs and their excitation by electron beams at the nanometer scale within this analytical tool.
+Beyond hydrodynamic descriptions, quantum \textit{ab initio} frameworks provide \cite{Urbieta_2024_PhysChemChemPhys, Candelas_2025_JPhysChemLett} a suitable platform to address the atomic-scale regime and the quantum nature of electrons and their influence on CBPs.
+However, the interpretation of their results can be hindered by the complexity of the model, and the computational requirements are prohibitive for large systems.
+Recent studies based on \textit{ab initio} frameworks show that, while atomistic shape affects LSP features in the electron energy loss (EEL) spectra, the energies of CBPs are largely insensitive to particle shape or relative orientation for nanoparticles of the same size \cite{Urbieta_2024_PhysChemChemPhys}.
+These studies also report that the energy of the bulk plasmon peak depends on the electron beam impact parameter --a behavior missed by LRA-based models-- but is instead well described by a linear hydrodynamic model.
+Compared with approaches based on \textit{ab initio} frameworks, the hydrodynamic model offers analytical tractability and more straightforward data analysis, at the cost of applicability being limited to highly symmetric geometries.
+Since the seminal work of Fujimoto and Komaki \cite{Fujimoto_1968_JPhysSocJpn}, who analyzed plasmon excitation in small spherical nanoparticles using broad electron beams, hydrodynamic treatments have been employed in several theoretical studies of the EEL spectra from nanoparticles excited by penetrating electron beams \cite{Barberan_1985_PhysRevB, TranThoai_1986_physstatussolidib, TranThoai_1988_physstatussolidia, V.Baltz_1995_ZPhysB, Gildenburg2016}.
+Despite these advances, an analytical expression for the EEL probability of a spherical nanoparticle as a function of impact parameter for penetrating trajectories within a hydrodynamic model is still lacking.
+Providing such an expression would enable systematic studies of CBPs and their excitation by electron beams within a transparent analytical framework.